Quick Answer

 Feel: Temporary bridge-like connection

-Timing: 4 counts with temporary nature
+Timing: 2, 4, or 6 counts with temporary nature

 Lin Articulation